Unit | Environmental Exposures and Health

 The overall goal of this interdisciplinary project with five research groups is to investigate acute, short- and long-term effects of road, railway and aircraft noise exposure on annoyance, sleep disturbances and cardiometabolic risk.
 The project aims at identifying noise exposure patterns that most strongly affect individuals during sleep and thus may ultimately result in long-term health consequences.
 In addition, the role of individual characteristics such as age and gender, noise sensitivity and genetic predispositions will be elucidated.

 Partner Research Groups of SiRENE

-The VEGAS-project aims to determine the distribution of air pollutants in the city Basel.
-We invite inhabitants of Basel to become part of this study.
+The ICARUS project aims to examine how individual air pollution affects health in nine different European cities.
+We invite inhabitants of Basel to become part of the study.